Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 | Annual electricity value (approx, 28c self-use) | $3,640–$3,920 | $2,380–$2,660 | $2,660–$2,940 |

-A 10% soiling loss on a Darwin system represents $364–$392 per year in lost electricity value — compared to $238–$266 in Melbourne.
-The financial return on cleaning is proportionally much higher.
+A 10% soiling loss on a Darwin system represents $364–$392 per year in lost electricity value.
+That’s compared to $238–$266 in Melbourne.
+The financial return on solar panel cleaning in Darwin is proportionally much higher.

 Darwin’s Seasonal Soiling Pattern

-Understanding Darwin’s two seasons is essential to scheduling cleaning correctly.
+Understanding Darwin’s two seasons is essential for scheduling solar panel cleaning correctly.

 The Wet Season (November–April)

-Darwin’s wet season delivers 1,600–1,900 mm of rainfall, mostly concentrated in January–March.
+Darwin’s wet season delivers 1,600–1,900 mm of rainfall.
+Most of it falls between January and March.
 This heavy rainfall:

 - Flushes most accumulated mineral dust from the dry season